Glovo/gitops-basics-workshop/README.md

 **PLEASE REPLACE EVERY INSTANCE OF `<YOUR-NAME>` with your name**

 ## Requirements
+This workshop is developed in an OSX operative system.
+Please notice that some things may change in other OS.

 You will need:
-* Kubernetes local cluster:
-  You can use kind, k3d or colima for this
+* Kubernetes local cluster (You can use kind, k3d or colima for this):

     Kind:
     ```
      brew install kind